 - He worked at JM Financial for 2 years and then returned to Bangalore to start his firm.

-- He returned home and asked his father for the capital to start his firm.
+- After returning to Bangalore, he asked his father for the capital to start his firm.
 His father gave him 7.5 Lacs INR, and said- “When you lose it, you can come home”.
 Siddhartha made up his mind that he will not lose the money.

 - He bought a plot for 5 Lacs INR as his security.
 He rented an office and started his financial security firm, Sivan Securities, with the rest of the money.
 His firm was later renamed as Way2Wealth Securities.